juji-io/datalevin/benchmarks/write-bench/README.md

 everything.
 These are not formally tested in this benchmark, as we are mainly interested in transactions of raw data.

-In addition to the default durable write condition, Datalevin supports some faster, albeit less durable writes, by setting one of these env flags:

-* `:nometasync`
-* `:nosync`
-* `:writemap` + `:mapasync`

-We are interested in these non-durable write conditions, because there are many good use cases for a fast non-durable store, such as caching, session management, temporary data storage, real-time analytics, message queues, configuration, leaderboards, and so on.

-SQLite have two durable transaction mode in FULL sync mode: default and WAL.
-SQLite can also use non-durable sync setting NORMAL and OFF.
-We test these as well.
+SQLite has two durable transaction mode: default and WAL in FULL sync mode.

-### Durable Write Results
+### Results

 We will first focus on durable writes.
 We presents throughput and commit latency.
 The call latencies are close to commit latencies in synchronous writes,